Discover 10 exciting Colonial Williamsburg Experiences

 3. Check Out Colonial Williamsburg Art Museums

-Discover the Abby Aldrich Rockefeller Folk Art Museum and DeWitt Wallace Decorative Arts Museum.
+In the summer, when it gets too hot outside, like it does here in Virginia, head on over to the cool interior of the Abby Aldrich Rockefeller Folk Art Museum and DeWitt Wallace Decorative Arts Museum.

 4. Enter Historical Workshops and Interact with Knowledgeable Craftsmen